dorisoy/BaiduMaps/README.md

 # Xamarin.Forms.BaiduMaps

-A simply packaging of baidu maps sdk（5.3.2）
+Application of baidu map in xamarin, a simply packaging of baidu maps sdk（5.3.2）

 ```xml
 <metadata>